 Additional WordPress Map Plugins

-You can search for more WordPress Map plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Repository …
+You can search for more Map plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Directory …

 Did you enjoy this post?
-Please use the social buttons below to share this tutorial with anyone who can benefit from WordPress.
+If so, please use the social links below and share this post with anyone who can benefit from learning about WordPress.